Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 lmk - let me know
 imo - in my opinion
-roger - your message has been received
+roger - your message has been received fyi - for your information brb - (I'll) be right back afaik - as far as I know tbc - to be confirmed tba - to be announced

 [make a campaign]